 Brisbane City Council levies infrastructure charges as part of the development assessment process.
-These charges apply when a subdivision (reconfiguring a lot) or material change of use or carrying out of building work occurs that generates additional demand on trunk infrastructure networks.
+These charges apply when a subdivision (reconfiguring a lot), material change of use or carrying out of building work occurs that generates extra demand on trunk infrastructure networks.

 - Infrastructure demand credits and discounts